Wi-Fi Fundamentals

 As opposed to the MQTT Library we covered in Lesson 4, the HTTP client library does not natively support implementing a TLS connection.
 We will do this by creating and configuring a TLS socket and passing it to the library.

 This will be done using secure sockets and the TLS credentials subsystem in the Zephyr socket API.
-TLS credentials must be registered in the system before they can be used with secure sockets, using tls_credential_add().
+TLS credentials must be provisioned to the device using tls_credential_add() before they can be used with secure sockets.

 After creating the socket, configure some TLS relevant configurations on the socket, using setsockopt(), which has the following signature